USAJOBS/help-center/how-to/contact-usajobs.md

 If you canâ€™t find the answer to your question and still need help:

-1. Scroll to the bottom of this page (or any Help Center page).
+1. Scroll to the bottom of any Help Center article.
 2. Click the **Still need help?
 Contact us button**.
 3. Fill out the form and click **Send**.